akai10tsuki/mkvbatchmultiplex/docs/source/installation.rst

 Known Issues
 ============

-On macOS MKVToolNix and the application don't work on 10.14 mojave.
-This is Qt5 related.
-Pre-release versions of MKVToolNix and the PyQt5 library do work.
-So after the PyQt5 is and update will be made.
+On macOS 10.14 Mojave dark theme MKVToolNix doesn't work as of version 29.0.0.
+A pre-release versions of MKVToolNix is needed or wait for MKVToolNix greater than 29.0.0.